MLC Life Insurance

 Of course, it’s a productive debt so you should earn capital gains over time, and when repaid over 20, 25 or 30 years is less daunting and manageable.

-However, your ability to keep your home – and keep your dream alive – depends entirely on your ability to keep up with your mortgage payments.
+However, your ability to keep your family’s home depends entirely on your ability to pay your mortgage.

 And that is not always as straightforward as it may seem.

-A serious injury or illness that prevents you working may immediately compromise that ability, while death would, obviously, make it all the more difficult for your partner to keep up the repayments.
+A serious injury or illness that prevents you working may immediately compromise that ability, while death would, obviously, make it difficult for your partner to keep up the repayments.

 It’s a scenario that isn’t beyond the realms of possibility, yet only 22% of Australians have personal life insurance3, while only 12% take out income protection4.

-Unsurprisingly, purchasing life insurance is often triggered by major life events - with buying a home only second behind having children5 as the main trigger why people buy life insurance.
+Unsurprisingly, purchasing life insurance is often triggered by major life events - with buying a home only second behind having children5 as the main trigger.

 Life Insurance and associated income protection insurance, total permanent disability (TPD) insurance and critical illness cover may be able to cover the costs of your mortgage in full, should the worst happen.

-Many people in Australia have life insurance wrapped in with their super – in fact, according to research, 70% of all life insurance policies are held within superannuation funds6.
-However, research has also shown that the median level of life cover held meets only 37% of the needs of Australian families with children7, meaning you and your family might encounter serious financial difficulties should you not be able to work – or if you were no longer around.
+Seventy per cent of all life insurance policies are held within superannuation funds6.
+However, research has also shown that the median level of life cover held meets only 37% of the needs of Australian families with children7, meaning you and your family might face serious financial difficulties should you not be able to work – or if you are no longer around.

-So talk to your adviser now to ensure your levels of cover are appropriate for your situation.
+That’s why it’s a good idea to check in regularly with your financial adviser to ensure your levels of cover are appropriate for your current situation.
 It could prevent your dream turning into the ultimate nightmare.
 Making sure you have the right cover in place can help you enjoy the dream – with one less thing to worry about.